A Mean Field Games Model for Cryptocurrency Mining: Abstract

 \section{Abstract}

-We propose a mean field game model to study the question of how centralization of reward and computational power occur in the Bitcoin-like cryptocurrencies.
+We propose a mean field game model to study the question of how centralization of reward and computational power occur in Bitcoin-like cryptocurrencies.
 Miners compete against each other for mining rewards by increasing their computational power.
 This leads to a novel mean field game of jump intensity control, which we solve explicitly for miners maximizing exponential utility, and handle numerically in the case of miners with power utilities.
-We show that the heterogeneity of their initial wealth distribution leads to greater imbalance of the reward distribution, or a ``rich get richer'' effect.
-This concentration phenomenon is aggravated by a higher bitcoin price, and reduced by competition.
-Additionally, an advanced miner with cost advantages such as access to cheaper electricity, contributes a significant amount of computational power in equilibrium.
+We show that the heterogeneity of their initial wealth distribution leads to greater imbalance of the reward distribution, and increased wealth heterogeneity over time, or a ``rich get richer'' effect.
+This concentration phenomenon is aggravated by a higher bitcoin mining reward, and reduced by competition.
+Additionally, an advantaged miner with cost advantages such as access to cheaper electricity, contributes a significant amount of computational power in equilibrium, unaffected by competition from less efficient miners.
 Hence, cost efficiency can also result in the type of centralization seen among miners of cryptocurrencies.